NightLancer/PixivPreview/README.md

 • Non-premium history that can store ~10x more amount of records without time limit.<br>
 • Auto-Pagination on Following and Users pages.<br>
 • Makes recommendation block(appearing after follow) scrollable, arts preview also available.<br>
-• Enlarging also works on users profiles preview(where possible).<br>
+• Enlarging also works on users profiles preview.<br>

 ### Mouse features on previews:
 • LMB-Click - Opens source of artwork in new tab.<br>